wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 #### Compromise early & often

-Since you're going to be telling your stakeholders when you're behind schedule, a useful skill to have is negotiating compromise.
+Since you're going to be telling your stakeholders when you're behind schedule, it's useful to learn how to compromise.
 Compromising can be an awkward and painful process where you basically ask your stakeholders to either cut back features or give you more time.
 You should try to compromise as soon as you know the deadline is tight, and you should do it as often as you need to.
 Compromise until the deadline feels truly achievable.
 Just remember that there is no "us vs. them" -- everybody wants the same outcome, which is a high quality product delivered in a timely manner.

 #### Don't pass the pressure onto your team